Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 _In class:_

-* collaboratory assignment focused on exploratory data analysis for final project (bring your computers!).
+* Chapters in Jockers or Arnold and Tilton assigned to your text analysis group.
+* Research collaboratory groups finalized and first set of individualized assignments distributed in preparation for your research group’s first research collaboratory.

-### Week 11: Learning the Different Forms of Text Analysis in R II
+### Week 11: Research Collaboratory I

-#### 11/8/2016 Tuesday: Text Analysis in R
+#### 11/8/2016 Tuesday: Research Collaboratory

 _Prepare for Class:_

-* Chapters in Jockers or Arnold and Tilton assigned to your text analysis group.
+* Task assigned to you by your research group in previous collaboratory.

 _In class:_

-* collaboratory assignment focused on exploratory data analysis for final project (bring your computers!).
+* Research collaboratory focused on final project (bring your computers!).

-#### 11/10/2016 Thursday: Text Analysis in R
+#### 11/10/2016 Thursday: Research Collaboratory

 _Prepare for Class:_

-* Chapters in Jockers or Arnold and Tilton assigned to your text analysis group.
+* Task assigned to you by your research group in previous collaboratory.

 _In class:_

-* collaboratory assignment focused on exploratory data analysis for final project (bring your computers!).
+* Research collaboratory focused on final project (bring your computers!).
-* Research collaboratory groups finalized and first set of individualized assignments distributed in preparation for your research group’s first research collaboratory.

-### Week 12: Research Collaboratory I
+### Week 12: Research Collaboratory II

 #### 11/15/2016 Tuesday: Research Collaboratory